Robert Maudsley: Solitary confinement

 In 1983, Maudsley was deemed too dangerous for a normal cell.
 Prison authorities built a two-cell unit in the basement of Wakefield Prison.
 Due to his history of violence, when outside his cell he is escorted by at least four prison officers.

-In March 2000, Maudsley unsuccessfully pleaded for the terms of his solitary confinement be relaxed, or to be allowed to take his own life via a cyanide capsule.
-He also asked for a pet budgerigar, which was also denied.
+In March 2000, Maudsley unsuccessfully pleaded for the terms of his solitary confinement to be relaxed, or to be allowed to take his own life via a cyanide capsule.
+He asked for a pet budgerigar, which was denied.

+In 2003, Maudsley was moved to Wakefield Prison's Close Supervision Centre, which was built to house Britain's most dangerous inmates.
+He was let out of his cell one hour every day to exercise.

+In March 2025, Maudsley began a hunger strike after his luxury items, such as a video game console, books, and a music system, were confiscated by prison guards.
+In April 2025, it was reported that he had been moved from Wakefield Prison to a Category A facility in HMP Whitemoor.